pinshuai/pyflotran-bitbucket/documentation/intro.rst

 ``from pdata import*``

 Before doing this, one needs to ensure that pyflotran directory is in the PYTHONPATH.
 This can be done by configuring cshrc or bashrc files.
+Alternatively, one can add the PyFLOTRAN path using sys.path.append() in their driver script.

-Using this manual
+About thise  manual
 -----------------

 This manual comprises sections for each of the important PyFLOTRAN modules: :ref:`pdata <pdata-chapter>` In these, the important classes and their methods are documented, and example usage provided.
-Tutorials are provided in :ref:`tutorials <ptutorial-chapter>`.
-One can get a feel for setting up, running and visualizing a PFLOTRAN simulations through these examples.
+Examples can be found in the 'tests' directory of the PyFLOTRAN repository.
+One can get a feel for setting up, running and visualizing PFLOTRAN simulations (both flow and reactive transport) through these examples.

 Acknowledgements
 ----------------

 PyFLOTRAN was partly developed as part of Cory Kitay's undergraduate internship in the Computational Earth Science Group (EES-16) at the Los Alamos National Laboratory in summer 2014.
 He was supported through U.S. DOE's Student Undergraduate Laboratory Internship (SULI) program and through LANL LDRD project 20140002DR.
 David Dempsey's guidance and help in developing PyFLOTRAN is highly appreciated.
-The motivation behind PyFLOTRAN has been the cool capabilities that Dempsey developed in PyFEHM (http://pyfehm.lanl.gov).
+The motivation behind PyFLOTRAN has been the cool capabilities that Dempsey has developed in PyFEHM (http://pyfehm.lanl.gov).